-On January 26, 2018, the Company announced that Frank Perabo, the Company's Chief Medical Officer ("CMO") had resigned from the Company, effective January 31, 2018.
-Dr. Perabo will continue to serve the Company in an advisory capacity.
+On January 26, 2018, the Company announced that Dr. Frank Perabo, the Company's Chief Medical Officer ("CMO") had resigned from the Company, effective January 31, 2018.
+Dr. Perabo continues to serve the Company in an advisory capacity.

 Voting Agreement